Didn't Negotiate Your Job Offer? Here's What You Can Do

 - Talk to other companies.
 This is a more drastic step and requires interviewing at other companies.
 There is no better way of finding out your market rate than by interviewing and seeing the types of offers you receive and the compensation numbers recruiters are quoting you.

-Assuming you want to stay at the company, the next step is again to engage the company in a friendly conversation.
+Assuming you want to stay at the company, the next step is to engage the company in a friendly conversation again.

 You can say something along the lines of:

-“It’s been an amazing 3 years here.
-I’ve learned so much and also have done really cool things with [insert company name].
-I’m here to discuss something that is hopefully not uncomfortable.
-I did some research and found that may pay is a bit lower than what my market rate should be.
-While I love working here I also do not want to feel that I am being underpaid.
+“It’s been an incredible three years here.
+I’ve learned so much and done remarkable things with [insert company name].
+I’m here to discuss something that is, hopefully, not uncomfortable.
+I researched my pay, and I don’t want to feel underpaid.
 Can we discuss this together?”

 We know these discussions are uncomfortable and tricky.
-But that being said, engaging in a conversation like this could increase your pay (who would say no to an extra $20K a year) and also reflect well on you by showing the employer you’re willing to engage in uncomfortable and difficult conversations.
+But that being said, engaging in a conversation like this could increase your pay (who would say no to an extra $20K a year) and also reflects well on you by showing the employer you’re willing to engage in uncomfortable and difficult conversations.
+Once you become comfortable with negotiating job offers, you'll learn the vital negotiation acumen to ask for a salary raise.